jacklatrobe/AzureMated/README.md

 # AzureMated
 Don't worry about it: It's AzureMated!
 CLI-based tool for Azure consulting automation.

-A console application for Microsoft Fabric and Power BI management using the Azure Python SDK.

 ## Description

 AzureMated is a no-nonsense command-line sidekick for consultants, MSPs, and in-house cloud teams who need to discover, audit, and automate Azure workloads—fast.